hb9kns/plog/README.md

 launched the plog scripts, a copying step for the final publication may be necessary.

-A possible solution is given in the script `plogsync.sh`.
+A possible solution is given in the script `allsync.sh`.
 It simply uses `rsync` to pull the files from a "remote" directory (which of course may be on the same machine) to a "local" directory, and make all of them world readable.
 Also a simple `cp` could of course be used, but `rsync` only copies files which are not yet present in the target ("local") directory.

-If you want to make use of `plogsync.sh`, please set its variables according to your working and publication directories!
+If you want to make use of `allsync.sh`, please set its variables according to your working and publication directories!
 You should understand how `rsync` is working before doing so, though.